 The history of Sunningdale Allotments parallels the national scene in many ways.
 The plots were originally provided by a landowner (St. John’s College, Cambridge) and a vicar (the Reverend Raffles Flint) with moral consciences.
 Subsequently, plot holders benefited from the desire of the early Parish Councillors to play their part in the move towards the public provision of allotments.

 A long period of relative local stability and steady growth coincided with the nationwide explosion of allotments from the late 19th century through to the end of the Second World War.
 Unfortunately, this was followed by 45 years of relative insecurity, as the increasing pressures to develop land both locally and nationally, the impact of inflation and the relative waning in enthusiasm for allotments as standards of living rose, all served to threaten the future of allotments.

 Sunningdale was fortunate to be well-served by the members of a shrewd Parish Council when the future of the site was threatened in the late 1980s, ably lobbied by the Allotment Association.
 Many sites across the country were not so fortunate.
-The picture over the last 25 years has been one of local stability although the number of allotments across the nation has continued to fall slightly despite the marked increase in demand in recent years.
+The picture since 1990 has been one of local stability although the number of allotments across the nation has continued to fall slightly despite the marked increase in demand in recent years.